 Paul and Mrs. Doris Dirkse Health Care Scholarship.
-Dr. and Mrs. Dirkse have provided the college with a fund, the income from which is used to award scholarships of \$400 or more to students pursuing pre-professional courses in medicine, dentistry, nursing, physical therapy, and related professions and para-professions.
-Pre-nursing students will be considered as freshmen and sophomores.
-Other students will be considered at the sophomore, junior, and senior class levels.
+Dr. and Mrs. Dirkse have provided the college with a fund, the income from which is used to award scholarships to students pursuing pre-professional courses in medicine, dentistry, nursing, physical therapy, and related professions and paraprofessions.
+Six scholarships of \$700-\$900 each were awarded for 1983-84.
 Selection criteria include vocational interest, academic record, character, and need.

 Dow-Employees Scholarship Fund.
 The Dow-Employees Scholarship Fund provides Calvin College with one or more scholarships of \$500 each.
 The stipend is to be given preferably to an outstanding science or engineering major in the junior year, or to a major in another department, if the college so elects, for use in the senior year.
-The recipient must have the ability, initiative, and personality to contribute to the student's field in coming years. years.
+The recipient must have the ability, initiative, and personality to contribute to the student's field in coming years.

 Farmers Insurance Group Scholarship.
-Each year the Farmers Insurance Group of Los Angeles, California, provides the college with a gift of \$700.
+Each year the Farmers Insurance Group of Los Angeles, California, provides the college with a gift of \$1,000.
 This is to be used to award one or two scholarships to second, third, or fourth year students in mathematics or business administration.
 Financial need is a primary factor in selecting a recipient; however, an academic record of C+ or better is also required.

 Dr. Roger A. and Bradley J. Hoekstra Memorial Scholarship.
 A gift designated to provide student scholarships has been received from Mrs. Janice Hoekstra in memory of her late husband Roger and son Bradley.
-Scholarships of \$500 or more will be awarded to upperclassmen who are pursuing a program in the health professions including at least two of which will be awarded to students who plan to pursue the study of medicine.
+Two or three scholarships of \$500 or more will be awarded to upperclassmen who are pursuing a program in the health professions including at least two of which will be awarded to students who plan to pursue the study of medicine.
 Selection is based primarily on the student's academic record and potential, although financial need will also be taken into consideration.

 Spalink Memorial Missions Scholarship.
-An annual scholarship award of \$500 is presented by the Spalink family, in memory of John Spalink, Jr. Its purpose is to encourage superior students to enter missions.
+The Spalink family has established a scholarship fund in memory of John Spalink, Jr., which provides one scholarship of \$500 each year.
+Its purpose is to encourage superior students to enter missions.
 The scholarship is awarded to a student of either sex who shows a definite interest in a missionary vocation.
 The award is given primarily for academic achievement, although other factors, such as financial need, will be taken into account.
 Generally, members of the Christian Reformed Church who aspire to a career with that church's missions will be shown preference.

 Steelcase Foundation Scholarships.
-The Steelcase Foundation of Grand Rapids, Michigan, offers totalling \$2,000 to applicants who are children of Steelcase employees.
+The Steelcase Foundation of Grand Rapids, Michigan, offers scholarships totalling \$2,000 to applicants who are children of Steelcase employees.
+For 1983-84, scholarships of \$250 each were awarded to two freshmen and six upperclassmen.
 The recipients are selected by the Scholarship Committee of the college, and the applicants are judged on the basis of scholastic ability, character, and need.
 If scholarships are not filled by children of Steelcase employees, for whatever reason, the scholarships are available to other Michigan residents.

 Stephen D. Lankester Scholarship Program.
-As a result of a bequest by the late Stephen D. Lankester to the Grand Rapids Foundation, a number of scholarships of \$500 or more are available each year to students from Kent County.
+As a result of a bequest by the late Stephen D. Lankester to the Grand Rapids Foundation, eleven scholarships of \$500 each are available each year to juniors and seniors from Kent County.
 The primary purpose of this program is to provide assistance to students with good academic records (B or better) who have financial need.
 Recipients of this scholarship who wish to be considered for renewal must reapply each year.